Sexual orientation: Perceptions

-One person may presume knowledge of another person's sexual orientation based upon perceived characteristics, such as appearance, clothing, voice (c.f.
-Gay male speech), and accompaniment by and behavior with other people.
+One person may presume knowledge of another person's sexual orientation based upon perceived characteristics, such as appearance, clothing, voice (cf. Gay male speech), and accompaniment by and behavior with other people.
 The attempt to detect sexual orientation in social situations is sometimes colloquially known as gaydar; some studies have found that guesses based on face photos perform better than chance.
 2015 research suggests that "gaydar" is an alternate label for using LGBT stereotypes to infer orientation, and that face-shape is not an accurate indication of orientation.

 Perceived sexual orientation may affect how a person is treated.
 For instance, in the United States, the FBI reported that 15.6% of hate crimes reported to police in 2004 were "because of a sexual-orientation bias".
 Under the UK Employment Equality (Sexual Orientation) Regulations 2003, as explained by Advisory, Conciliation and Arbitration Service, "workers or job applicants must not be treated less favourably because of their sexual orientation, their perceived sexual orientation or because they associate with someone of a particular sexual orientation".

 In Euro-American cultures, norms, values, traditions and laws facilitate heterosexuality, including constructs of marriage and family.
 Efforts are being made to change prejudiced attitudes, and legislation is being passed to promote equality.

 Some other cultures do not recognize a homosexual/heterosexual/bisexual distinction.
 It is common to distinguish a person's sexuality according to their sexual role (active/passive; insertive/penetrated).
 In this distinction, the passive role is typically associated with femininity or inferiority, while the active role is typically associated with masculinity or superiority.
 For example, an investigation of a small Brazilian fishing village revealed three sexual categories for men: men who have sex only with men (consistently in a passive role), men who have sex only with women, and men who have sex with women and men (consistently in an active role).
 While men who consistently occupied the passive role were recognized as a distinct group by locals, men who have sex with only women, and men who have sex with women and men, were not differentiated.
 Little is known about same-sex attracted females, or sexual behavior between females in these cultures.